Vaccine efficacy for binary post-infection outcomes under misclassification without monotonicity: Design and analysis of vaccine efficacy studies

+Bias and MSE under both alternative hypotheses are presented in \Crefrange{fig:bias}{fig:mse}.
+The figures show that under most scenarios, the full model has lower bias and MSE compared to the other models, though there are exceptions.
+The notable exceptions are at sample sizes of $20{,}000$, and $40{,}000$ under the null hypotheses.
+In these cases, monotonic models have smaller MSEs.
+This is due to the fact that the models which assume monotonicity have far fewer parameters than the joint model, and the increased bias is small compared to the decrease in variance.

+The coverage plots in \Cref{fig:coverage} show that the posterior credible intervals generated by the incorrect models have coverage far below the nominal rates under both alternative hypotheses, but the coverage is at or above the nominal rates under both null hypotheses.
+The full model achieves or exceeds the nominal coverage in all scenarios.
+Because it is a stated goal of the model to jointly infer $\mathrm{VE}_S$ and $\mathrm{VE}_I$, the coverage plots show that it is at a minimum necessary to use a model that allows an unrestricted causal model to achieve nominal coverage.

-The power calculations are presented in \Cref{tab:z3-size}, which shows power as a function of the sample size, the number of treatments, and whether $A_i$ or $\tilde{A}_i$ was measured.
+The power calculations are presented in \Cref{tab:z2-size}, which shows power as a function of the sample size and the various hypotheses.
+Despite the increased MSE under the null hypothesis, the full model does not have significantly inflated Type I errors compared to the \emph{mono} models.
+The full model displays higher power uniformly across scenarios and sample sizes.

-While these results show that one needs large sample sizes to achieve 80\% power for the estimands of interest in both scenarios, this is expected because the always-infected principal strata, $(1,1,1)$ and $(1,1)$, are each only $3.5\%$ of their respective populations in our simulation studies.
-This highlights the extent to which power calculations for our models are dependent on principal strata proportions.
+While these results show that one needs fairly large sample sizes to achieve 80\% power for the estimands of interest in both scenarios, this is expected because the always-infected principal strata, $(1,1)$, are only $10\%$ of their respective populations in our simulation studies.
+Despite the full model having more parameters than either the \emph{mono-w-meas-error} or \emph{mono-wo-meas-error}, it generates the most powerful test in all scenarios while adequately controlling the type I error.
+In order to achieve Type I error control, the \emph{mono-wo-meas-error} model requires a much smaller rejection region, or, equivalently, a larger value of $C$ compared to the other two models.
+This reduces its power, and results in the \emph{mono-wo-meas-error} having the smallest power among the models.

+This highlights the extent to which power calculations, and bias and MSE for our models are dependent on principal strata proportions.
+Even though the proportion of individuals who are harmed by the vaccine is only 2\%, the effect on models that assume monotonicity is quite drastic in terms of bias, MSE, and especially coverage.

 Furthermore, though the sample sizes are large, randomized vaccine trials of similar magnitude have been run.
 For example, the trial presented in \cite{polackSafetyEfficacyBNT162b22020} included approximately $43{,}500$ participants.
-In our simulation studies, this sample size would exceed a power of $0.8$ to detect joint vaccine efficacy against infection and severe symptoms.
 This highlights the fact that our model can be used to infer post-infection outcome vaccine efficacy from large real-world studies.